Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

-We can also test that archiving is implemented correctly for our cell mutation state, as follows (further details on how to implement and test archiving can be found at ChasteGuides/BoostSerialization).
+We can also test that archiving is implemented correctly for our cell mutation state, as follows (further details on how to implement and test archiving can be found at [Boost Serialization Guide](/docs/user-guides/boost-serialization/)).

 ```cpp
         OutputFileHandler handler("archive", false);